mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 }
 ```

-## Working with objects
+## Working with Objects

-SDK represents free form objects (object of any shape) as golang `ìnterface{}` type in models and parameters.
+The Atlas Go SDK represents free-form objects with the golang `ìnterface{}` type in models and parameters.
+Free-form objects include objects of any shape.

-This type allows you to use following types as input arguments:
+The golang `ìnterface{}` type allows you to use the following types as input arguments:

 - Basic types (integer, boolean)
 - Your own structures
-- map[string]interface{} for free form objects
+- map[string]interface{} for free-form objects

-We always recomend to refer to the documentation when working with free form objects.

-NOTE: SDK free form objects are used only in situations where models need to handle multiple conflicting values.
-For example some of the existing search APIs allow supplying booleans or objects.
+NOTE: The Atlas Go SDK uses free-form objects only where models need to handle multiple conflicting values.
+For example, some of the existing Atlas Search APIs allow you to supply booleans or objects.

 ## Working with Pointers